ArtPoon/slides/markdown/beijing-clust.md

 ## Genetic clustering
 * A subset of infections that are more genetically similar than other infections.
 * Early uses of genetic clusters for HSV-1, TB.
-* Enormous number of *ad hoc* approaches to genetic clustering, no standard.
-* Development of these methods largely independent of space-time clustering, public health.

----

-# Background
-## HIV-1 clustering
+* Use genetic "space" to approximate geographic space.
-* Rapidly evolution on similar time scale as transmission
+* Needs measurable evolution to be on a similar time scale as transmission.
-* HIV-1 establishes life-long chronic infection

 ---